-Anyone seeking an exemption must complete and submit an application form and have exemption granted by WA Police before travelling.
+Anyone seeking an exemption must complete and submit an application form or apply via the G2G Pass app and have exemption granted by WA Police before travelling.
 The exemption form, proof of submission and further documentation or proof applicable to your exemption category must be carried and produced if requested at a check point or by police patrolling the area.
 Failure to produce the documentation may result in penalties including imprisonment or fines of up to $50,000 for individuals and $250,000 for organisations.

 Exemptions will apply to:

 - those who do not have access to groceries or supplies within their region